 The uniform security measures SECaaS providers have over multiple clients allow them to keep up a comprehensive level of security.
 But it also means that if a vulnerability is found for a business who use the same SECaaS provider as you, then that same vulnerability can be used against your security.

-Because one vulnerability gives so many potential attacks for a hacker, probing the security of the SECaaS provider is much more rewarding for cyber-criminals, meaning they put in a more concerted effort towards breaching the SECaaS provider’s security.
+Because one vulnerability gives so many potential attacks for a hacker, probing the security of the SECaaS provider is much more rewarding for cyber-criminals.
+This means they put in a more concerted effort towards breaching the SECaaS provider’s security.
 This can inadvertently make you a prime target for cyber-attacks.

 Be aware though, as a business (even a 2-10 employee one) you’re already a prime target for cyber-attacks.
-And if done properly, the actual increased danger coming from choosing SECaaS can be made negligible compared to the increased overall security you would receive from a high-quality SECaaS provider.
+If done properly, the perceived increased danger of choosing SECaaS can be made negligible.
+Especially when compared to the increased overall security you would receive from a high-quality SECaaS provider.

 3. Why is SECaaS being offered more often?

-Security providers are becoming aware that with the rise of small businesses, there’s a growing market for security services that don’t need expensive internal employees or a risky infrastructure investments.
+Security providers are becoming aware that with the rise of small businesses.
+There’s a growing market for security services that don’t need expensive internal employees or risky infrastructure investments.

-Many growing businesses also don’t have the up-front funds to develop a hardware heavy security system and find a monthly plan to be much more manageable for their finances.
+Many growing businesses also don’t have the up-front funds to develop a hardware heavy security system.
+Therefore, they find a monthly plan to be much more manageable for their finances.
 For example, implementation of two-factor authentication and disaster recovery may have cost £100K five years ago.
-With SECaaS, it can now be delivered on a £1,000 budget with no CapEx.
+But SECaaS can deliver the same project on a £1,000 budget with no CapEx.

-Because of the more flexible nature of SECaaS, many of the decisions that used to float around, carefully being avoided until it was to late, can now be addressed head-on.
+Because of the flexible nature of SECaaS, many of the decisions can now be addressed head-on.
 There is no longer the same level of risk anymore surrounding topics like setting up security infrastructure.
-Businesses can switch SECaaS providers so much easier and this ‘de-risking’ of cyber-security has made the SECaaS market ideal for businesses who want to avoid making a bad decision.
+Businesses can switch SECaaS providers more easily.
+So, this ‘de-risking’ of cyber-security has made the SECaaS market ideal for businesses who want to avoid making a bad decision.

 Finally, with the rise of the cloud and increased internet speeds.
-Services being offered over the internet have become on par with in-house solutions.
+Services offered over the internet are now on a par with in-house solutions.
 This has meant that cyber-security being offered as a service is now very feasible and is genuinely useful.

 So, you may now be asking yourself if you should consider SECaaS for your business.
 Unfortunately, there’s no comprehensive answer.
-If you aren’t happy with your current security and want to improve it without draining your budget then it’s likely worth looking into.
+If you want to improve your security, without draining your budget, then it’s worth reviewing.
 But if you already have a fairly comprehensive security setup in place it may be better to ensure that it actually is as comprehensive as you think it to be and then just sticking with what you have, upgrading it and maintaining it as you already are.
 Alternatively, you could look into a UTM system for your business if you’re uncomfortable with SECaaS but want to make your security more comprehensive.